 But it’s entirely possible to change eating behaviors and get rid of excess weight naturally.

 1.)
-Work with a professional trained in functional nutrition to identify and address imbalance of hypothalamus-pituitary pathways affecting regulation of stress, thyroid function, growth & sex hormones.
+Work with a professional trained in functional nutrition to identify and address the imbalance of hypothalamus-pituitary pathways affecting the regulation of stress, thyroid function, growth & sex hormones.

 - Take practical steps to improve sleep such as reducing caffeine intake.

 - High levels of cortisol are related to obesity and reducing stress may help modulate leptin activity (1; 2; 3).